If you suffer from bruxism, or teeth grinding, you might need a custom night guard for teeth.

 The bottom line is that teeth grinding is a problem that shouldn't be left unresolved, and getting a custom night guard is one of the easiest and effective solutions.

-If you do want to order a custom night guard online, you can do so with Smile Brilliant.
+If you do want to order a custom night guard online, you can do so with our top pick, Sporting Smiles.
 Their process is convenient and easy, and they produce quality, custom-fitting guards made in the same dental labs that dentists use.